jianlihua123/SEDRFuse/README.md

 # SEDRFuse
-This code is for SEDRFuse published in TIM2020
+This code is for ''SEDRFuse: A Symmetric Enocder-Decoder with Residual Network for Infrared and Visible Image Fusion'' published in TIM2020
+# Citition